Televes: Business model

+The company operates its own certification and quality control laboratories, and in 2017 began adapting to the smart factory model under the Industry 4.0 framework.

-As a manufacturer of equipment for the reception and distribution of broadcast television signals, Televés played a key role in the digital television transition, both in Spain and other European countries.
+As a provider of equipment for receiving and distributing broadcast television signals, Televés was central to the digital television transition in Spain across much of Europe.

-In the collective imagination, the Televés brand is closely linked to satellite dishes painted in the characteristic corporate orange color, which corresponds to Pantone 137 or RAL 1007.
-In this sense, Televés has been the first Spanish company to obtain a color trademark, being the exclusive user of this color in terrestrial antennas (Trademark No. 4,025,913).
-In July 2013, one of these antennas became part of the collection of the National Museum of Science and Technology at its headquarters in A Coruña, as an example of technological development that has had a real impact on the lives of citizens.
+The Televés brand is closely linked to satellite dishes painted in the characteristic corporate orange color, which corresponds to Pantone 137C or RAL 1007.
+In this sense, Televés has been the first Spanish company to obtain a color trademark, being the exclusive user of this color in terrestrial antennas.
+In July 2013, one of these antennas became part of the collection of the National Museum of Science and Technology at its headquarters in A Coruña.

-Since 2014, Televés has entered the health care sector, with the development of its own solutions for the care of elderly and dependent people along with a project to develop a smart room for the Galician Healthcare Service.
+In 2014, Televés entered the health care sector, with the development of a product line for the care of elderly and dependent people along with a project to develop a smart room for the Galician Healthcare Service.